The Accreditation Process

 What is the cost of reaccreditation?

-Please refer to ACCET’s Fee Schedule for more information.
+Please refer to ACCET Document 10 – Fee Schedule for more information.

-Please refer to the Reaccreditation Process for more information.
+Please refer to our Reaccreditation Process page for more information.

 How does ACCET determine whether the member institution meets accreditation standards?